 Drink driving is against the law in the UK, and the consequences when you have been found guilty of it can include being banned from driving, imprisonment, and fines.
 Despite this fact, there are some drivers that still decide to drive while under the influence of alcohol.
 This is why drink driving car accidents continue to occur on British roads.

-When an accident is caused by a drunk driver, it is possible for those who have experienced harm to their health or suffered financial loss to make a claim against a drunk driver.
+When a road traffic accident is caused by a drunk driver, it is possible for those who have experienced harm to their health or suffered financial loss to make a claim against a drunk driver.
 You could claim for compensation for your injuries if you can prove that you were injured by a drunk driver.